 Ok, let’s back up and talk about what exactly fiber is.
 Did you know that fiber is actually a carbohydrate?
 Not like bread and pasta though.

 Fiber is an indigestible carbohydrate.
 Most carbohydrates are broken down by the body into sugar molecules, but not our good friend fiber.
 Fiber instead, passes through the body undigested and this is extremely important as you will soon discover.

 How Does Fiber Help You Get Fit?

 Glad you asked.
 There are a number of ways that fiber helps you become a healthier version of yourself:

 Our friends at Muscle & Fitness magazine said it best “Fiber may be the furthest thing from your mind, but it could also be just the weight-loss edge you need.”
 Yup, that’s right!
 If losing weight is your goal, reach for some fiber today.

 How you may ask does fiber help with weight loss?
-Well soluble fiber, remember there are two types, works as an appetite suppressant.
-Because soluble fiber loves water so much it gels up in your gut making you feel fuller longer.
+Soluble fiber works as an appetite suppressant because it loves water so much it gels up in your gut making you feel fuller longer.
 Fiber slows down the movement of food through our digestive system and even regulates our bowel movement.